MiquelNasarre/FourierS2/README.md

 # Fourier Series for Triangulizations of Star-Shaped Surfaces

 This is the main project showcasing the formulas found on my universities final project.
-It handles the formulas for the case in $L^2(\mathbb{S}^2)$, in particular for the case of triangularized surfaces.
+It handles the formulas for the case in $L^2(\mathbb{S}^2)$, in particular for the case of triangulated surfaces.

 To do that it follows the math found in the paper, caculating the Fourier coefficients of figures stored in data files.
 Then computing the Fourier Series and displaying it in an interactive 3D view.

 The next image showcases the basis for the $L^2(\mathbb{S}^2)$ functions, the Spherical Harmonics, as seen in the application.
-THe areas shaded in blue correspond to the positive values of the functions, and the ones shaded in yellow to the negative.
+The areas shaded in blue correspond to the positive values of the functions, and the ones shaded in yellow to the negative ones.
 All values are made positive for better view.

 ![Colage](https://github.com/MiquelNasarre/FourierS2/assets/124403865/0ce9f90d-27cf-4c72-ad95-f2ed7e0d0436)

 This image shows for values of $\ell$ up to $5$, the program uses values up to $\ell=28$, with $|m|\leq\ell$.

-With this capabilities it can render lots of triangularized surfaces, here in the next image you can see some examples for $\ell\leq 20$.
+With this capabilities it can render lots of triangulated surfaces, here in the next image you can see some examples for $\ell\leq 20$.

 ![collage2](https://github.com/MiquelNasarre/FourierS2/assets/124403865/eff4a0f8-7020-48ba-8694-64df05efa4ff)

-The figures on the right are the original triangularized surfaces, while the ones on the left are their Fourier Series.
+The figures on the right are the original triangulated surfaces, while the ones on the left are their Fourier Series.

-This kind of computations allows for a big reduction in size, since the Fourier coefficients weight considerably less than the triangularizations, while maintaining a very small error.
+This kind of computations allows for a big reduction in size, since the Fourier coefficients weigh considerably less than their triangulations, while maintaining a very small error.
 And also having it stored like this allows for easier compatibility.
 For example you can interpolate between surfaces just by interpolating coefficients, or you can train AI much easier with a list of a couple hundred coefficients than with a fully triangulated surface.